 Becoming too ambitious

-“As a young candidate you must remember that you’re being hired to do a specific job,” says Richard Aldridge, a director at recruiters Black Swan Group in Singapore.
+“As a young candidate you must remember that you’re being hired to do a specific job,” says Richard Aldridge, APAC MD at recruiters Black Swan Group in Singapore.
 “There’s a difference between being generally ambitious and saying ‘I’d love to be involved in that area, how do I progress to that?’
 The latter effectively shows you’re not focused on the vacancy at hand.
 If you’re interviewing for a middle-office role, don’t talk in the interview about an immediate ambition to work as a trader – these moves take time and effort.”

 Overinflating your experience